Tithes & Alms

 -

-Paul was simply preaching that Alahayim sent his Son to offer himself for us that we may be justified by faith in him; {Gal 3:24} the righteousness of Alahayim is faith in Yache Christ's blood for remission of sins that are past because we believe in Yache; {Rom 3:25-26} our faith should work by love {Gal 5:6} being doers of the Law of the commandments to be justified; {Rom 2:13} and we should live by our faith being just as doers of the Law of the Commandments. {Rom 1:17}
+Paul was simply preaching that Alahayim sent his Son to offer himself for us so that we may be justified by faith in him; {Gal 3:24} the righteousness of Alahayim is faith in Yache Christ's blood for remission of sins that are past because we believe in Yache; {Rom 3:25-26} our faith should work by love, {Gal 5:6} being doers of the Law of the Commandments to be justified; {Rom 2:13} and we should live by our faith being just as doers of the Law of the Commandments {Rom 1:17} yielding our members to righteousness unto holiness instead of iniquity unto iniquity. {Rom 6:19}

 Rom 3:26